Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for the game
-title: "[FEAT] Title or description of feature"
+title: "[Feature] Title or description of feature"
 labels: enhancement
 assignees: ''